ncatlab/nlab-content/pages/0/8/1/1/1180/content.md

 =--

-In fact thes examples are generic, see prop. \ref{RightExactAdditiveIsTensor} below.
+In fact these examples are generic, see prop. \ref{RightExactAdditiveIsTensor} below.

 ## Properties